CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 5 General/SafeHaven5.0.1-Release-Notes.md

 - Now supports the SRNs to be gracefully rebooted.

 ### Upgrade Path
-It is possible to upgrade a SafeHaven-5.0.0 cluster to SafeHaven-5.0.1.

 **NOTE**: Upgrade from SafeHaven-4 to SafeHaven-5 will be a fresh new installation.

 ### Download Links